Cyber & Specialist Operations Command: Joint Force Development

-Joint Force Development is led by Director General Joint Force Development Air Marshal Ian Gale MBE.
-It "plans and develops the current and future Joint Force and leads capability for concepts and doctrine, education and training, Defence-wide exercises, experimentation, analysis and lessons".
+Joint Force Development plans and develops the current and future Joint Force and leads capability for concepts and doctrine, education and training, Defence-wide exercises, experimentation, analysis and lessons.
 The following groups are the main components of Joint Force Development:

 Defence Academy of the United Kingdom

 Based at MOD Shrivenham in Oxfordshire, the Defence Academy provides higher education for personnel in the British Armed Forces, the Civil Service, other government departments and service personnel from other nations.
 The Defence Centre of Training Support, originally headquartered at RAF Halton, forms part of the Defence Academy and is responsible for training military instructors and managers, and other aspects of defence training.

 Royal College Defence Studies

 The Royal College of Defence Studies The Royal College of Defence Studies (RCDS) instructs the most promising senior officers of the British Armed Forces.

 Directorate of Joint Warfare

 The role of the Director of Joint Warfare is to enable joint forces to operate effectively by defining, measuring and validating the joint force capabilities and formations required to meet current, unexpected and emerging threats.
 The directorate is responsible for the development and maintenance of air–land and air–maritime integration, and support to associated initiatives.